 The difference between data scientist and software engineer roles is often a topic of curiosity for those exploring careers in tech.

-While both positions involve working with technology and data, they serve distinct purposes and require unique skill sets.
+While both positions involve working with technology and data, they serve distinct purposes and require unique high income skills.

 In this article, we’ll delve into the responsibilities and opportunities associated with these two dynamic jobs.
-We will help you decide which path aligns with your interests and goals.
+We will help you decide which path aligns with your interests and personal goals for work.

 What is a data scientist?